ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 windows-ws ansible_host=55.66.77.88 ansible_user=Administrator ansible_pass=RedHat19! ansible_port=5986 ansible_connection=winrm ansible_winrm_server_cert_validation=ignore private_ip=192.168.5.6
 ```

-On your control host, have a look at the inventory by edecuting the command `cat ~/lab_inventory/hosts`.
+On your control host, have a look at the inventory by executing the command `cat ~/lab_inventory/hosts`.
 All the IP addresses are specific to your environment.
 Whenever the exercises ask you to access a certain machine, you can always look up the IP in the inventory on the control host.

 Ansible is already configured to use the inventory specific to your environment.
 As shown in the example above, the inventory carries more than just the host names and IP addresses.
 Especially in the case of the Windows workstation, several more parameters are set.